Ircam-WAM/improtech-website/pages/Program.md

 We are going to detail the techniques, methodologies, and outcomes that led to the development of an interactive system based on real-time Instrumental Playing Technique (IPT) recognition.
 Starting from exploratory studies on the flute, we will discuss soundbank recording, data format, and data augmentation, as well as state-of-the-art machine learning model architectures developed in our research.
 By connecting our model to the co-creative AI system Somax2, we are able to interact with generative agents by means of real-time recognition of IPT classes, adding a new dimension to its interaction paradigm and addressing potential scenarios of co-creative human-machine interaction in mixed music for improvisation and composition.

+**[Oded Ben Tal[(https://www.kingston.ac.uk/about/staff/dr-oded-ben-tal)** (Kingston University), **[David Dolan](https://www.gsmd.ac.uk/staff/professor-david-dolan)** (Guildhall School of Music), **The Odd Couple: Human and AI Making Music in the Moment**
+This performance/talk will present an ongoing collaboration between composer Oded Ben-Tal and pianist David Dolan.
+Ben-Tal has been developing an AI-inspired system (JHAIMI – Joint Human AI Music Improvisation) that ‘listens’ to the pianist (extracting musical data from microphone input) and generates responses in real-time during the performance.
+The responses combine generative compositional processes on the one hand and real-time musical inferences about the pianist’s improvisation on the other.
+The aim is to create a strong, sophisticated and nuanced musical dialogue between human and machine.
+Dolan’s improvisations are based on an expanded tonal-modal idiom but do not conform to a specific musical style nor adhere to a preplanned scheme such as a chord progression, agreed tempo, key, or meter.
+The result is a new form of musical dialogue, created by the possibilities of new technology and drawing on the wealth of 300 years of music making.
+Ben-Tal is adjusting parameters in the system during the performance to shape larger-scale aspects, but the moment-to-moment generation of musical material is done automatically by JHAIMI.
+[See also](https://www.aesthetics.mpg.de/en/newsroom/events/events/article/creative-musical-dialogues-between-human-and-machine-en.html).